Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E0A

 Memory Aid

-Real-World Application
+Real-World Example

 You're evaluating RF exposure for your 40-meter (7 MHz) station.
 At this frequency (below 300 MHz), you must check both E field and H field limits separately.
 The E field might peak in one location while the H field peaks elsewhere due to ground reflections.
 The body can react differently to each field.
 This is why separate limits are needed - a single power density limit isn't sufficient.

-FCC Part 97.13Key Concepts
+Reference: FCC Part 97.13

-E and H field limits, Below 300 MHz, RF exposure, MPE limits
+E and H field limits Below 300 MHz RF exposure MPE limits

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E0A topic.